preciousratlhagane/car-insurance-predictor-using-ml/README.md

 │   └── app.py
 ├── assets             <- Contains images and visual assets for documentation/app ├── data
-│   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
+│   ├── processed      <- The final, canonical data sets for modelling │   └── raw            <- The original, immutable data dump │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialised models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.